david-div/rest-api/README.md

 In the browser:
 http://localhost:4000/index.html

-Ninja's can be added/updated/deleted in 2 days:
+Ninja's can be added/updated/deleted in 2 ways:
  - through mongodb
  - using Postman (https://www.getpostman.com/)

-Robo3T (https://robomongo.org/) was used as an in interface for mongodb
+Robo3T (https://robomongo.org/) was used as an in interface for mongodb.

-Postman takes advange of using the Api and was the reason for this app.
+Postman takes advantage of using the RESTful Api and was the reason for creating this app.